opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

 Simplified Block Diagram
 ------------------------

-Below is a simplified block diagram of the PreProcessing module.
+Below is a simplified block diagram of the Windowing module.

 .. image:: ./images/windowing.png
    :alt: Block diagram of Windowing module